monistowl/enoch/docs/enochian-rules.md

 define the attachment per-piece.
 Legal move generation must ensure captures only occur across compatible systems.

+## Concourse Formations (Not Yet Implemented)

+Zalewski describes special formations when four pieces of the same type form a 2×2 square:

+### Concourse of Bishoping (Rule 5.10)
+- If three Bishops are on adjacent squares and the fourth Bishop moves to complete a 2×2 formation:
+  - The player completing the formation captures the two enemy Bishops
+  - Takes control of the ally Bishop's moves
+- Allied Bishops move on the same diagonal course
+- Enemy Bishops move on different courses
+- There are only 5 positions on the board where a concourse can occur (not specified in available documentation)

+### Concourse of Queens (Rule 5.11)
+- Same rules as Concourse of Bishoping, but with four Queens

+> ⚠️ **Not implemented:** These formation rules require detecting when a move
+> completes a 2×2 square of same-piece-type, identifying friend vs foe in the
+> formation, and handling multi-capture plus control transfer.
+The exact 5 valid
+> positions are not documented in available sources.

+## Withdrawal (Rules 9.1-9.3)

+Players may withdraw from the game under certain conditions:

+1. **4-player mode (Rule 9.1-9.2):** Any player can withdraw at any time.
+Their pieces transfer to ally control, and they lose their turn in the rotation.
+   If withdrawing with only a bare king, the ally takes both turns.

+2. **2-player mode (Rule 9.3):** Can only withdraw an army reduced to just its king.
+The withdrawn king becomes frozen and that army loses its turn.

 ## Frozen Armies, Thrones, and Control

 1. **King capture:** When a king is captured, all pieces belonging to that army